 Issuers can submit a RFJ for quarterly rate changes in the small group market for single risk pool plans if allowed by the state regulatory authority.
 The quarterly filing would contain rate changes beyond any scheduled trend increases included in the annual submission for subsequent quarters in the same calendar year (i.e., second, third, and/or fourth quarters).
+Issuers are not Tip: Issuers may only introduce new plans for sale through the FFMs at the beginning of a calendar year.

-Issuers are not allowed to file trended rates for effective dates in the subsequent calendar year.
+allowed to file trended rates for effective dates in the subsequent calendar year.
 An issuer may only have one active quarterly single risk pool submission per market in HIOS.